morinlab/lymphopedia/BTG1.md

 # BTG1
 ## Overview
 BTG1 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+These mutations are a feature of the MCD genetic subgroup of DLBCL.
 Mutations in the BTG1 gene have been implicated in the pathogenesis and progression of diffuse large B-cell lymphoma (DLBCL) through functional exploration in vivo.
-There is evidence that BTG1 mutations afford germinal center (GC) B cells with a fitness advantage relative to un-mutated counterparts.<sup>1</sup>
+There is evidence that BTG1 mutations afford germinal center (GC) B cells with a fitness advantage relative to un-mutated counterparts.<sup>2</sup>

 ## Relevance tier by entity